-- 1. Shares are issued on the initial issue date of a sub-fund or within the initial issue period of a sub-fund at the initial share value/initial issue price set forth in the respective Annex to the sub-fund (plus the front-end load paid to the respective intermediary).
+- Shares are issued on the initial issue date of a sub-fund or within the initial issue period of a sub-fund at the initial share value / initial issue price set forth in the respective Annex to the sub-fund (plus the front-end load paid to the respective intermediary).
 In conjunction with this initial issue amount or this initial issue period, shares will be issued on the valuation day at the issue price.
 The issue price is the net asset value per share pursuant to Article 12(4) of the Articles of Association, plus any front-end load payable to the respective issuer, the maximum amount of which is listed for each sub-fund in the respective Annex to this Sales Prospectus.
-The issue price may be increased by fees or other charges payable in the countries where the Fund is sold. - 2.
+The issue price may be increased by fees or other charges payable in the countries where the Fund is distributed. - 2.
 Subscription orders for the acquisition of registered shares may be submitted to the Management Company and any sales agent.
-The receiving agents are obliged to immediately forward all subscription orders to the Registrar and Transfer Agent.
+These receiving entities must immediately forward all subscription orders to the Registrar and Transfer Agent.
 Receipt by the Registrar and Transfer Agent ("reference agent") is decisive.
 This agent accepts the subscription orders on behalf of the Management Company.

-Subscription orders for the acquisition of bearer shares are forwarded to the registrar and transfer agent by the entity at which the applicant holds his custody account.
+Purchase orders for the acquisition of bearer shares are forwarded to the Registrar and Transfer Agent by the entity at which the applicant holds his custody account.
 Receipt by the Registrar and Transfer Agent is decisive.
 This agent accepts the subscription orders on behalf of the Management Company.

-Complete and correctly filled in subscription orders received by the registrar and transfer agent no later than the time stated in the Sales Prospectus on a valuation day shall be settled at the issue price of the following valuation day, provided the transaction value for the subscribed shares is available.
-The Management Company shall ensure that the shares are issued on the basis of a net asset value per share unknown to the shareholder at the time when the order is placed.
+Complete and correctly filled in subscription orders for registered shares and purchase orders for bearer shares received by the competent agency no later than the time stated in the Sales Prospectus on a valuation day shall be settled at the issue price of the following valuation day, provided that the equivalent value for the subscribed shares is available.
+The Management Company shall ensure that the shares are issued on the basis of a net asset value per share unknown to the shareholder at the time the order is placed.
 If, however, an applicant is suspected of engaging in late trading or market timing, the Management Company may reject the subscription order until the applicant has cleared up any doubts with regard to his subscription order.
-Complete subscription orders received by the registrar and transfer agent after the time stated in the Sales Prospectus on a valuation day shall be settled at the issue price of the second following valuation day, provided the transaction value for the subscribed shares is available.
+Complete subscription orders of registered shares and purchase orders for bearer shares received by the competent agent after the time stated in the Sales Prospectus for each valuation day are allocated at the issue price of the day after the second following valuation day, provided that the equivalent value for the subscribed registered shares is available.